Search by

 About Melbourne

-Known for its perfect mix of old-world charm and modern architecture, Melbourne offers students a visually rich and inspiring environment, making it a vibrant student hub.
+Melbourne, the capital city of Victoria, sits in the southeastern part of Australia along the scenic Port Phillip Bay.
+Founded in 1835, the city rose to prominence during the Victorian gold rush and has since evolved into a thriving hub for education, culture, and creativity.
+Today, it’s home to more than 5 million people, including a large international student community that contributes to its diverse and youthful energy.
+Known for its perfect mix of old-world charm and modern architecture, and best student life, Melbourne offers students a visually rich and inspiring environment, making it a vibrant student hub.
 The city’s landscape features Royal Botanic Gardens, Yarra River trails, and lively laneways filled with cafes, street art, and boutique stores.
 Gen Z particularly loves the city’s year-round festivals like the Melbourne International Comedy Festival, White Night Melbourne, and the Melbourne Fringe Festival, which celebrate creativity, performance, and community spirit.

 Melbourne is also one of Australia’s strongest academic centres, housing top institutions.
 The Melbourne Institute of Technology is another major attraction, with excellent off-campus housing options nearby.
 Ranked among the top student cities globally, Melbourne scores high for its student mix, safety, and quality of life.
 The city has a strong employment rate of around 64%.
 Melbourne maintains a safety index of around 62, ensuring students feel secure both on and off campus.
 Its happiness index averages 7.2/10, reflecting the strong sense of community, job opportunities, and lifestyle balance that define student living in Melbourne.

-Best Student Accommodations in Melbourne
+Best Student Accommodations In Melbourne

-Finding the right student accommodations in Melbourne isn’t just about having a place to sleep; it’s about comfort, convenience, and creating a supportive environment for study and social life.
-Whether you’re attending the Melbourne Institute of Technology or another university, living close to campus with access to modern amenities like a cinema room, fitness centre, high-speed internet, and more can make a huge difference.
-Amber offers a range of verified student apartments in Melbourne, from private studios to shared flats, ensuring students can find a space that fits both their budget and lifestyle.
+Finding the right student flats in Melbourne isn’t just about having a place to sleep; it’s about comfort, convenience, and creating a supportive environment for study and social life.
+Whether you’re attending the Melbourne Institute of Technology or another university, living close to campus with access to modern amenities like a cinema room, fitness centre, high-speed internet, weekly cleaning, wellbeing support, and more can make a huge difference.
+Amber offers a range of verified student housing in Melbourne, from private studios to shared flats, ensuring students can find a space that fits both their budget and lifestyle.

 1. Scape Aurora – Rating: 4.9/5 – From AU$699/week – “Modern studios with private ensuites, rooftop terrace, and gym facilities close to universities and city hotspots.